 Based on the analyses presented in the previous pages the IA has assigned risk scores to each of the projects chosen for implementation by the PPS.
-The risk scores range from a score of 1, indicating the Project is Off Track.
+The risk scores range from a score of 1, indicating the Project is on Track to a score of 5, indicating the Project is Off Track.